Extremadura

 It is an important area for wildlife, particularly with the major reserve at Monfragüe, which was designated a National Park in 2007, and the International Tagus River Natural Park (Parque Natural Tajo Internacional).
-The regional executive body, led by the President of Extremadura, is called Junta de Extremadura.
+The regional government is led by the president of the Regional Government of Extremadura, a post currently held by María Guardiola of the People's Party.

 The Day of Extremadura is celebrated on 8 September.
 It coincides with the Catholic festivity of Our Lady of Guadalupe.

-The region, featuring a huge energy surplus and hosting deposits of lithium, is at the forefront of Spain's plans for energy transition and a decarbonisation.
+The region, featuring an enormous energy surplus and hosting lithium deposits, is at the forefront of Spain's plans for energy transition and decarbonisation.

 Geography

 Physical environment

 Extremadura is contained between 37° 57′ and 40° 29′ N latitude, and 4° 39′ and 7° 33′ W longitude.

 The area of Extremadura is 41633 km2, making it the fifth largest of the Spanish autonomous communities.
 It is located in the Southern Plateau (a subdivision of the Spanish Central Plateau).

 The region is crossed from West to East by two large rivers, the Tagus and the Guadiana, lining up three basic areas from North to South by combining mountain ranges and rivers: the territory spanning from the Sistema Central to the Tagus, the so-called Mesopotamia extremeña in between the Tagus and the Guadiana and the territory from the Guadiana to Sierra Morena.
 Besides the catchment basins of the Tagus and the Guadiana covering most of the territory by far, fringe areas of the region are drained by the Douro (north) and the Guadalquivir (south).
 Notable Tagus tributaries include the Tiétar and the Alagón (rightbank) and the Almonte, Ibor, Salor and the Sever (leftbank).
 Regarding the Guadiana, important leftbank tributaries include Guadarranque and Ruecas and rightbank tributaries include the Zújar River and the Matachel.

 The highest point in Extremadura, the 2401 m high Calvitero (or El Torreón), is located in the Sistema Central, in the northeastern end of the region, bordering with Castile and León.
 The main subranges of the Sistema Central in Extremadura are the Sierra de Gata and Sierra de Béjar.

 The modest heights of Sierra de las Villuercas (topping at 1603 m on the Pico de las Villuercas) rise in the Mesopotamia extremeña.
 Other notable ranges include the Sierra de Montánchez and the Sierra de San Pedro, part of the larger Montes de Toledo system.

 The Sierra Morena—the limit between Extremadura and Andalusia—and the Sierra de Tentudía (topping at 1104 m on the Pico Tentudía) rise in the south.

 There are four different hydrographic basins: